Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Conformal geometry of leaves

-\paragraph{\bfseries Non-arithmetic real case} Essentially the same argument works for the non-arithmetic real case as well: without loss of generality we may assume $\Gamma=\mathbb{Z}+\omega\mathbb{Z}$, where $\omega$ is a irrational number.
+Essentially the same argument works for the non-arithmetic real case as well: without loss of generality we may assume $\Gamma=\mathbb{Z}+\omega\mathbb{Z}$, where $\omega$ is a irrational number.
 Replacing $\pm i$ with $\omega$ in the arguments above, we obtain the desired map.